PendaRed/scala3-scalajs/README.md

 ## Scala 3, ScalaJS project

-With npm and react, sbt, scala 3, scalaJS and IntelliJ.
+With npm and react, sbt, scala 3, scalaJS and IntelliJ, I did to move away from typescript as explained at http://gibbons.org.uk/scala3-scalajs-july-2021

 ## To run it